 Posts are entries that display in reverse order on your home page and/or blog page.
 Posts usually have comment fields beneath them and are included in your site’s RSS feed.

 The Media Library Screen allows you to edit, view, and delete media previously uploaded to your blog.
-Multiple media objects can be selected for deletion.
-Search and filtering ability is also provided to allow you to find the desired media.
+Multiple media objects can be selected for deletion in the list view of the Media Library.
+You can also search and filter the media library to find the media you’re looking for.

-In Media Library Grid View, clicking an image thumbnail, audio icon or video icon will display an attachment details dialog, which allows you to preview media and make quick edits.
+In Media Library Grid View, clicking an image thumbnail, audio icon or video icon will display an attachment details dialog, which allows you to preview media, make quick edits and add alt text.
 Any changes you make to the attachment details will be automatically saved.
 You can also delete individual items and access the extended edit screen from the details dialog.
-There is where you add alt text to images for greater accessibility.

 Pages are for content that isn’t specifically time-dependent, or which isn’t “blog content”.
 Pages can be organized into pages and subpages.
 It’s quite possible to make a website using WordPress which only contains pages.